microsoft/vss-web-extension-sdk/README.md

 }
 ```

-1. Compiled JavaScript files (under `dist/`) will be packaged at the root of the extension (along with HTML, CSS, and images files).
+1. Compiled JavaScript files (placed into `dist`) will get packaged at the root of the extension (along with HTML, CSS, and images files).
-2. The `VSS.SDK.js` bootstrapping script (referenced from your HTML pages) will be placed under the `lib/` folder in the resulting extension package.
+2. The `VSS.SDK.js` scripts (preferenced from your HTML pages) are placed under `lib` in the resulting extension package.

+Learn more about the [extension manifest](https://www.visualstudio.com/en-us/docs/integrate/extensions/develop/manifest).

 ### Any HTML page